Start a project with MRI

 Operator training

-Operator credentials are specific for the 3T and the 7T scanner.
-Users that are certified for one of the FCBG scanners need to be trained and pass the accreditation exam to be allowed to scan independently on the other scanner.
-No fees are applied for this second certification.
+Operator credentials are specific to the 3T and the 7T scanner.
+Users certified for one of the FCBG scanners must be trained and pass the accreditation exam to scan independently on the other scanner.
+No fees apply to this second certification.

 A.10.
 Booking system